MRosan117/senator_trading_performance/README.md

 ### Transactions Per State

   <p align="center">
-    We explore the transactions carried out by senators on a by party basis using an interactive visualization the data in the form of a bar chart.We construct our bar chart utilizing Opensource data, which includes the transaction data pertaining to Senators.
+    We explore the transactions carried out by senators on a by party basis using an interactive visualization the data in the form of a bar chart.
+We construct our bar chart utilizing Opensource data, which includes the transaction data pertaining to Senators.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/bokeh_plot(1).png">